 If you’re looking to have perfect family beach photos that you’ll look back on for years to come, make sure y’all are looking good!
 Whether you decide that the guys will wear one color and the girls another, or you put the kids in one color and adults in another, there are so many ways to have fun coordinating your outfits.
 You can keep it real simple and have everyone wear the same color– white is always a great choice for a beach photoshoot!

-Leave those awkward poses at home folks!
-When you hire a photographer for a family beach photoshoot, the best photos are the genuine, candid moments.
-Don’t worry about being “on” for the camera– leave it to the photographer to do the hard work!
-All you have to do is have fun in the sun with your family.
+Leave those awkward family poses at home folks!
+When you hire a photographer for a family photoshoot, the best photos are genuine, candid moments.
+Don’t worry about being “on” for the camera – leave it to the photographer to do the hard work!

-While a few poses are fine for the Christmas cards, also make sure you get some fun candids.
-If you are at the beach, make sure to get few shots of the kids playing in the sand, or the entire family walking up and down the shoreline.
+While a few poses are fine for the Christmas cards, family photo poses are best when they are candid.
+If you are at the beach, make sure to get a few shots of the kids playing in the sand, or the entire family walking up and down the shoreline.
 Enjoy some of the normal activities you love and soon the all-natural smiles and real laughter will follow.

 If you’d like to spice things up, bring some props along with you to the beach!
 From balloons and chalkboards to umbrellas and kites, there are plenty of options.
 You may even find some natural props – seashells anyone?
 Props also serve as a great distraction if you or your kids are particularly shy about having photos taken.
 You can even think about creating a picnic scene to be photographed.
-The shoot can really be anything you make it and having fun is always #1!
+The photoshoot can really be anything you make it and having fun is always #1!
 Check out our other post if you’d like some more tips for family photoshoot poses.

 How Much Does a Family Photographer Cost?

-Local Lens has photographers that specialize in family photoshoots in over 100 destinations around the worlds.
+Local Lens has photographers that specialize in family photoshoots in over 100 destinations around the world.
 In order to see pricing, compare photographer portfolios, and check availability, simply enter your destination below: